Blaster (video game): Gameplay

-Marooned astronauts can be rescued by interception through the various waves.
-They are initially worth 1000 points, and are incremented by 200 points for each subsequent rescue during the same life, for a maximum value of 2000 points.
-Any situation where enemies appear in groups offer additional bonuses for destroying all enemies in the group.
-In some levels, such as the Saucerland waves, there are conditions which necessitate a certain order for the ships to be destroyed in.
-In most of the levels a large blue "E" decorated with arcs of lightning can be found.
-Shooting these E's will completely fill the shields, while colliding with them will cause the player to warp to the next wave.
-Before warping, every object in the level will turn into E's and the ship will speed against a backdrop of a field of E with Enegizers.
+Marooned astronauts can be rescued by interception.
+They are initially worth 1,000 points, which is incremented by 200 points for each subsequent rescue during the same life, for a maximum value of 2,000 points per rescue.
+Any situation where enemies appear in groups offers additional bonuses for destroying all enemies in the group.
+In some levels, such as the Saucerland waves, there are conditions that necessitate a certain order for the ships to be destroyed.
+In most of the levels, a large blue 'E' decorated with arcs of lightning can be found.
+Shooting these 'E's will fill the shields while colliding with them will cause the player to warp to the next wave.
+Before warping, every object in the level will turn into 'E's, and the ship will speed against a backdrop of a field of E with Energizers.

 Development

-Blaster was originally programmed by Vid Kidz for the Atari 8-bit family and the Atari 5200 console, and then converted to the arcade version.
+Blaster was originally programmed by Vid Kidz for Atari 8-bit computers and the Atari 5200 console, and then converted to the arcade version.
 It was the third and last release by Vid Kidz.
-The Atari versions were eventually scrubbed during the corporate shuffling that occurred after the video game crash of 1983, although they were finally found and released to the public in 2004.
+The Atari versions were cancelled during corporate shuffling following the video game crash of 1983; they were eventually found and released to the public in 2004.

-The Motorola 6809 of the arcade machine runs at only 1 MHz, "and man did it hurt", says Jarvis.
+The Motorola 6809 of the arcade machine runs at 1 MHz, "and man did it hurt", according to Jarvis.